-

 An encyclical is a papal letter addressing significant moral, social, or doctrinal issues.
 It guides Catholics and also speaks to a broader audience beyond the church.

-Rerum Novarum, issued by Pope Leo XIII, responded to the Industrial Revolution’s challenges.
-It defended workers’ rights, condemned unchecked capitalism, and upheld private property while stressing fair wages and unions.
+Rerum Novarum, issued by Pope Leo XIII, addressed the challenges posed by the Industrial Revolution.
+It defended workers’ rights, condemned unchecked capitalism, and upheld private property while emphasizing fair wages and the importance of unions.

 This encyclical set a precedent for papal engagement with social issues.
 In 1931, Pius XI’s Quadragesimo Anno built on it, critiquing socialism and economic individualism.
 It introduced subsidiarity, emphasizing decision-making at the most local level possible.

 Later encyclicals expanded the scope.
-John XXIII’s Mater et Magistra (1961) addressed global inequality and agricultural concerns, while Pacem in Terris (1963) outlined human rights and peacebuilding.
+John XXIII’s Mater et Magistra (1961) addressed global inequality and agricultural concerns, while Pacem in Terris (1963) outlined human rights and the principles of peacebuilding.

 Gaudium et Spes, a key document from Vatican II (1965), is integral to Catholic social thought (CST).
 It addresses the Church’s role in the modern world, emphasizes human dignity and the common good, and urges engagement with contemporary issues like poverty, war, and cultural change.